Tejuch/my-reads/README.md

-MyReads Project
+MyReads Project:
 This is a digital bookshelf app and it represents different bookshelfs to store your books and track what you're reading.

 It supports three shelves:
-Currently Reading.
+Currently Reading,
-Want to Read.
+Want to Read,
 Read.
 And you can search and add books to any shelf.